A Defensive Computing Checklist

 New to VPNs?
 See my article An introduction to six types of VPN software from 2017.
 I also wrote A Defensive Computing term paper on privacy: VPNs, Tor and VPN routers in 2016 which offers an introduction to VPNs and Tor.

-DOWNSIDES TO VPN
+DOWNSIDES TO A VPN top

 VPN tunnels can break, even when the Internet connection is alive and well.
 So, if you are doing something sensitive, you need to watch the icon that indicates that the VPN is currently connected.